adap/flower/benchmarks/flowertune-llm/evaluation/general-nlp/README.md

 GPT-4 will give a score on a scale of 10 to the first-turn (MT-1) and second-turn (MT-2) of the conversations, along with an average value as the third score.

 > [!NOTE]
-> Please ensure that you provide all **three scores** when submitting to the LLM Leaderboard.
+> Please ensure that you provide all **three scores** when submitting to the LLM Leaderboard (see the [`Make Submission`](https://github.com/adap/flower/tree/main/benchmarks/flowertune-llm/evaluation#make-submission-on-flowertune-llm-leaderboard) section).